CSF2223/ImageGalleryTE/README.md

 # ImageGalleryTE
 Q1 Project 1 - Image Gallery TE

-*** All project edits must be done in your AWS Cloud9 IDE (integrated Development Envoronment).
+*All project work/edits must be done in your AWS Cloud9 IDE (integrated Development Envoronment).
-    NEVER write directly to your GitHub Repositories! ***
+**NEVER** write directly to your GitHub Repositories!*

 Image Gallery is our first project "walkthrough".